Michèle Tabarot

-Michèle Tabarot (born 13 October 1962) is a French politician of the Republicans who currently serves as a member of the National Assembly of France.
-She represents the Alpes-Maritimes 9th constituency.
+Michèle Tabarot (born 13 October 1962) is a French politician of the Republicans who served as a member of the National Assembly of France from 2002 to 2024, representing Alpes-Maritimes' 9th constituency.

 Early life

 Tabarot is the daughter of Robert Tabarot, Knight of the National Order of Merit, who was one of the leaders of the OAS in Oran, and former North African boxing champion (nicknamed "The Rock").
-Her brother Philippe Tabarot is vice-president of the General Council of Alpes-Maritimes and councilor of Cannes.
+Her brother Philippe Tabarot is a member of the Senate.

 Arrival of Algeria, the family Tabarot exiles in Alicante (Spain) to the independence of Algeria, and remains there until 1969, after the amnesty of the old ones of the OAS.

 Political career

 Career in local politics

 Tabarot was Vice-mayor of Pierre Bachelet, mayor RPR of Cannet from 1983 to 1995.
 She defeated him in the municipal elections of 1995.

 Since then, Tabarot has been re-elected mayor each time since the first round, in 2001 under the liberal-democratic label, in 2008 under the UMP label (64.96% of votes), then in 2014 under the UMP label (50.45% of the votes).

 Due to the limitation of the plurality of the mandates, Tabarot resigned from her position of Mayor of Cannet on 24 July 2017.